 Practice naming Similarities and Differences among semantically related items: How are pumpkin and apple alike?
 How are they different?

 Practice explaining Multiple Meaning words: What are some meanings of the word bat, witch, clown, etc?

 Practice Complex Sentence Formulation: make up a sentence with the words crops and unless, make up a sentence with the words skeleton and however, etc

-Or you can just make up your own receptive, expressive and social pragmatic language activities to go along with these games.
+Or you can just add your own language and literacy goals to go along with these games.

 So join in the fun and start playing!